 No two families are alike.
 Some families have 1 parent.
 Some families have two moms or two dads.
 Other families may have stepparents or several generations living under one roof.
 Each family is unique, and it is important for kids to learn that love is what makes a family.
 Thankfully, there are lots of amazing books and products available now to help kids learn about all of the different family dynamics out there.
 Today, I’m thrilled to introduce you to a company that wants to teach kids about different families through play.
 I also gathered a list of some of the top books to help kids learn about what makes a family,

 Standard Disclosure: This post contains affiliate links.
-In order to support this blog and continue providing free content, I may receive a commission from purchases you make through the links in this post.
+I may receive a commission from purchases you make through the links in this post.
 I received a copy of the product and payment in exchange for my honest review.
 All thoughts and opinions are my own.

 Celebrating Diverse Families Through Play

 MyFamilyBuilders is a toy company that aims to create toys which recognize all kinds of families.
 When founder Eze Karpf couldn’t find a toy that represented his friend’s multiracial family, he set out to create a line of toys that would allow families to feel represented in the toys they are sharing together.
 We were lucky enough to try out their latest product, the MyFamilyBuilders™ Magnetic Mix & Match Wooden Shapes.